(This post may contain affiliate links. Please read our disclosure policy for more information.)

 53. … or Brave the Road at THE Highest Elevation

-Reaching an elevation of 14,130 ft above sea level, Mount Evans is the highest paved road in the U.S. (narrowly beating the peak elevation of Pikes Peak Highway).
-Through hairpin curves and steep drop-offs, this drive is not for the faint of heart, but those making the drive are rewarded with stunning mountain views.
-Click here for directions to Mount Evans Road.
+Reaching an elevation of 14,130 ft above sea level, Mount Evans is the highest paved road in the US (narrowly beating the peak elevation of Pikes Peak Highway).
+Through hairpin curves and steep drop-offs, this drive is not for the faint of heart, but those who make the drive see the most stunning Colorado views as a reward.
+You can find directions to Mount Evans Road here.

 54. Ride Historic Railways